nuscien/nuscien/README.md

 [![NuGet package](https://img.shields.io/nuget/dt/NuScien.Web?label=nuget+downloads)](https://www.nuget.org/packages/NuScien.Web)
 ![ASP.NET Core 5.0](./docs/assets/badge_ASPNET_5_0.svg)

-> `NuScien.Web.dll`
+`NuScien.Web.dll`

 Web API components and toolkits.

 - `ResourceAccessController` class: an MVC web API controller for core resources.
 - `ResourceEntityController<TProvider, TEntity>` base class: an MVC web API controller to route the network transfer to `OnPremisesResourceEntityProvider<TEntity>` implementation.

-## Unit tests and others
+## Others

 | Project | Description |
 | ------------ | ----------------------- |
 | `UnitTest` | The unit tests. |
 | `SampleSite` | A simple Web API. |

-The directory `Sql` is used to store SSMS project and TSQL files to create initialized tables and to do other useful things for database.
+And the directory `Sql` is used to store SSMS project and TSQL files to create initialized tables and to do other useful things for database.